Phase diagram of the three-dimensional subsystem toric code: The subsystem toric code Hamiltonian

 with Gauss law constraints $\prod_{j \in n(i)} \tau^x_{ij} = 1$ on every vertex $j$.
 The new Hamiltonian takes the familiar form of a $\mb{Z}_2$ lattice gauge theory (LGT) in three dimensions~\cite{fradkinsusskind1978}.
 We note that a similar effective Hamiltonian has been obtained before by Kubica and Yoshida for the 3D gauge color code, through a different approach called ``ungauging''~\cite{kubica2018ungauging}.

 The procedure we just described is commonly known as a ``lattice duality transformation'' in statistical mechanics.
-In performing this transformation, we have effectively enforced all stabilizer constraints by taking $K_{X,Z} \to \infty$.
-In the low energy (pure gauge) sector where no stabilizer violations (i.e. $e$ and $m$ particles) are allowed in the vacuum, the duality transformation is correct, in the sense that the dual variables and the original variables obey the same algebra.
+In performing this transformation, we made use of the observation that all stabilizer violations (i.e. $e$ and $m$ particles) are energetically suppressed at zero temperature, and therefore the system is in the ``pure gauge'' sector.
+Therefore, at zero temperature, the duality transformation is correct, in the sense that the dual variables and the original variables obey the same algebra.
 Consequently, $H^{\rm LGT}$ and $H_{BG}$ have the same bulk spectrum when the energy scale is below $K_{X,Z}$, and their zero temperature phase diagram as tuned by $J_X/J_Z$ should be identical.
-Formally, there exists a constant-depth local unitary circuit $U$ such that
+Formally, there exists a locality-preserving Clifford unitary $U$ such that

 A similar result holds for $H_{GY}$.

 The 3D $\mb{Z}_2$ LGT on a \textit{cubic} lattice is well studied: it has an ``electromagnetic'' self-duality~\cite{wegner1971, fradkinsusskind1978}, and its phase diagram has only two phases (dual to each other), separated by a first-order phase transition at the self-dual point~\cite{Creutz1979Ising}, see Fig.~\ref{fig:ZN_phase_diagram}(a).
 This duality is most easily understood in the 4D classical $\mb{Z}_2$ gauge theory on the 4D \textit{hypercubic} lattice that describes the Euclidean time path integral of $H^{\rm LGT}$, where plaquettes are dual to plaquettes.
 In Appendix~\ref{sec:classical_MC} we obtain the same phase diagram for $H^{\rm LGT}$ on the diamond lattice by mapping to the 4D classical $\mb{Z}_2$ gauge theory and subsequently performing classical Monte Carlo on the classical theory.
 In our case, the electromagnetic duality is evident from the quantum Hamiltonian $H$ due to the symmetric role between $X$ and $Z$ checks.\footnote{The self-duality can also be seen from the level of the effective Hamiltonian $H^{\rm LGT}$.
 If we associate a $\sigma$ spin to each $X$ check rather than each $Z$ check, we would get a Hamiltonian of the similar form as Eq.~\eqref{eq:H_LGT}, but on the dual lattice of the diamond lattice in Fig.~\ref{fig:face_to_bond}(c), which is again a diamond lattice,